1-3-5 Rule: Finish Every Task on Your Daily List

 How to build your 1-3-5 list in five steps

 The best time to build a 1-3-5 list is the evening before, because planning tonight means waking up with direction instead of scrambling to decide what matters.
-Roy Baumeister and John Tierney’s research on decision fatigue — the measurable decline in decision quality that follows a series of prior choices — suggests that prioritization quality is higher when you haven’t yet spent cognitive resources on other choices [5].
-Though the underlying mechanism of ego depletion has faced replication scrutiny in large multi-lab studies, the directional recommendation to prioritize when cognitively fresh remains widely supported in practice.
+To learn how to use the 1-3-5 rule in practice, the five steps below take you from a messy brain dump to a ranked, right-sized list.
+Roy Baumeister and colleagues’ research on decision fatigue, the measurable decline in decision quality that follows a series of prior choices, suggests that prioritization quality is higher when you haven’t yet spent cognitive resources on other choices [8].
+The underlying ego depletion mechanism is genuinely contested: a 2016 multi-lab preregistered replication led by Martin Hagger, spanning 23 labs and 2,141 participants, found no reliable ego depletion effect (a near-zero effect size, with the confidence interval crossing zero) [9].
+So treat the willpower-as-fuel-tank story with caution, while the narrower, well-replicated point still holds in practice: prioritizing when you are cognitively fresh tends to produce better choices than prioritizing after a long run of other decisions.
 For a deeper look at evening planning routines, see the daily planning methods guide.

 Step 1: Brain dump everything